-In this connection I beg respectfully to suggest that the paving department let me have a copy of their program of work some time in advance, that I may install my water connections before paying is laid.
+In this connection I beg respectfully to suggest that the paving department let me have a copy of their program of work some time in advance, that I may install my water connections before paving is laid.

-The narrow strips that have been left between the sidewalk and curb on business streets were all graded and seeded, about $17\frac{1}{4}$ miles of this work being done, at a cost of a little less than 3 cents per lineal yard.
+The narrow strips that had been left between the sidewalk and curb on business streets were all graded and seeded, about 171/4 miles of this work being done, at a cost of a little less than 3 cents per lineal yard.
 By keeping these strips mown during the summer months, which we have been able to do at a very nominal cost, the business streets have had a very much neater and tidier appearance.